zoelesv/PRENUPTaiL-AI/frontend/README.md

 ## Learn More

-To learn more about LlamaIndex, take a look at the following resources:
+To learn more about Next.js, take a look at the following resources:

-- [LlamaIndex Documentation](https://docs.llamaindex.ai) - learn about LlamaIndex (Python features).
-- [LlamaIndexTS Documentation](https://ts.llamaindex.ai) - learn about LlamaIndex (Typescript features).
+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the LlamaIndexTS GitHub repository](https://github.com/run-llama/LlamaIndexTS) - your feedback and contributions are welcome!
+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.